 Matt Kozusko teaches primarily Shakespeare and early modern drama and is an active member of the CIE faculty.
-With two decades of experience performing Shakespeare in the U.S. and the U.K., he offers courses combining interests in performance, rhetoric, and theory, while seeking to connect early modern storytelling with contemporary analogues.
+With two decades of experience performing Shakespeare in the U.S. and the U.K., his courses combine interests in performance, rhetoric, and theory, and seek to connect early modern storytelling with contemporary analogues.

 - B.A., University of Texas

 ENGL 220 Introduction to Shakespeare